Planning Ahead For Your Photo Session

 1. I’m a natural light photographer which means most of my picture taking is done outdoors.
 I have several locations I can suggest where we can photograph for free, but if you have a specific place in mind, check to see if the property owner charges a fee to use their property.
 If they do, you would be responsible for paying the fee and making arrangements with them.
 If you are getting equine photos, make sure your barn owner is okay with you having a shoot at the barn.
 Locations are discussed in the pre-shoot phone consultation, so please have some ideas in mind then.

 3. Iron or steam your outfits prior to the shoot.
-Bring a steamer with you if you’d like.
-Wrinkles can ruin a photo!
+Bring a hands steamer with you if you’d like.
+They’re only $20-$30 on Amazon.
+Wrinkled clothing can really put a damper on a good photo!

 4. Pick out what outfits and jewelry you will wear to the shoot.
 Do you want to dress casual or dressy or a mix (or in show attire if you’re an equestrian)?
 Bring a couple backup outfits in case you change your mind at the shoot.
 Consider how your outfit will look with your fiancé, family, or horse’s coloring.
 For family photos, black shirts and nice, dark wash jeans always look nice.
 Keeping your look simple is best to ensure you stand out from the background.
 If it’s a concern of yours, wear long sleeves to make arms look slimmer or long pants or a long skirt to make legs looks slimmer.
 Flesh tones stand out in photos, thus making that part of the body attract the viewer’s attention more.
 Stay away from clothing with heavy patterns or striping.
 Opt for solid colors if you’re not sure.
 Muted colors work best, whereas bright colors stick out and can make one look larger.
 If that feels too bland for your personal tastes, trying layering or using textures and/or wearing accent jewelry or a cute hat.